 This particular morning, I’m up early because I am going to the Millennium Gallery with my Curation seminar group.
 We’re meeting our tutor at York station at 8.45am to start our exciting excursion to Sheffield!

 I live in Halifax College.
-This is a 10-minute walk from Vanbrugh College, where the History of Art department is based and where we have most of our lectures.
+This is a 10-minute walk from Vanbrugh College, where History of Art is based and where we have most of our lectures.
 This morning, I’m walking to the station because I love listening to music and getting hyped over the day ahead.
 Sometimes, when I oversleep a little, I walk over to Heslington Road and get the bus to York station instead.

 I’m on the train with my Curation group and of course, being art historians, we are engaged in a debate from a comment made during a lecture the day before.
 Because it is important to self study after lectures, it’s great to discuss lectures and work on the Virtual Learning Environment with other students.